Google Analytics (GA) for CRO: Are you wondering why your users are leaving your site without making any purchase?

 Entrance shows the number of times the funnel page was a landing page.
 Underneath the

-On the right, are listed the pages where the users went to when they left the Start Page.
+On the right, are listed the pages where the users went to after they left the Start Page.
 Exit means the visitor not only abandoned the funnel but also left your site.

 Only 70 visitors proceeded to Registration Page and at the end of the funnel 30 conversions took place.